 In second place is Zenda, living to be 25 years old in captivity before her death.
 She lived at the Philadelphia Zoo in the United States, featured as their African lion.
 This long life is much higher than that of other African lions since their average lifespan is about 10-14 years in the wild and about 20 years in captivity.

 She was born in the Johannesburg Zoo in South Africa, and lived there until 1993.
 When she was transferred to Philadelphia, she came with two other lionesses and a male lion in one pride.
 For a short time from 2004 to 2006, Zenda was transferred to the Columbus Zoo, quickly returning to her home at the Philadelphia Zoo instead.

 Zenda passed away in captivity in the Philadelphia Zoo on December 29th, 2016.
 Her longtime caretaker for the 24 years prior – Kay Buffamonte – said that Zenda was the calming peacemaker of her pride.
 At the time, she was fairly healthy, consuming 10 pounds of steak on the Monday before her death.

 She was ultimately euthanized after being in distress for more than 24 hours.

 The only sign of her health issues was her sudden lack of appetite.

 Ram: The Oldest Lion Who Lived in the Wild

-Though it is difficult to track every known lion in the wild, a lion named Ram seemingly way the oldest lion to survive in the wild, passing away at 16 years of age.
+Though it is difficult to track every known lion in the wild, a lion named Ram seemingly the oldest lion to survive in the wild, passed away at 16 years of age.
 He resided in the tourism zone of the Gir sanctuary where he had lived since 2009.

 Ram died in November 2015 in India.